Bangor City F.C. in European football

-Bangor City F.C. is a Welsh football club based in Bangor, Gwynedd, who currently play in the Cymru North, the second tier of organised football in Wales.
-City's first participation in European competition was during the 1962–63 season, when they competed in the European Cup Winners' Cup after winning the Welsh Cup.
+Bangor City F.C. was a Welsh football club based in Bangor, Gwynedd, which withdrew from the Cymru North in February 2022 and was subsequently dissolved in January 2025.
+Bangor have won the Welsh Cup eight times and the Welsh Premier League three times. and City's first participation in European competition was during the 1962–63 season, when they competed in the European Cup Winners' Cup after winning the Welsh Cup.
 The club's first match was against Napoli of the Italian Serie A. Bangor did not compete again in Europe for 23 years until the 1985–86 season when they once again played in the European Cup Winners' Cup.
-City did not see regular European action until the formation of the League of Wales (now Welsh Premier League) in 1992.
+City did not see regular European action until the formation of the League of Wales (later Welsh Premier League, now Cymru Premier) in 1992.

 To meet UEFA regulations, Bangor have played some home European games at Belle Vue in Rhyl and the Racecourse Ground in Wrexham.